COURSE CREDIT FOR A WEEKEND FIELD TRIP?!

 P.S. -- The field trips usually fill quickly, so sign up early.

-WE HAVE SEVERAL FIELD TRIPS TO CHOOSE FROM:
+WE HAVE SEVERAL FIELD TRIPS TO CHOOSE FROM (all are GOL 471 plus a section number):

 This is our most popular field trip.